 - Donor compliance responsibilities including working with the DHR Finance and Compliance Unit monitor award implementation, reporting and procurements to ensure compliance with donor requirements and provide needed compliance support to country offices

 - Project start-up responsibilities including planning and leading startup call/meeting with CO is planned and executed – review project timeline, deliverables and donor requirements in detail.

-- Project close-out responsibilities including supporting completion of the SCI and SCUS Closeout Checklists and with the Finance and Compliance Unit help ensure that awards in AMS and Agresso are closed/deactivated as required.
+- Project close-out responsibilities including supporting completion of the SCI and SCUS Closeout Checklists to help the Finance and Compliance Unit ensure that awards in AMS and Agresso are closed/deactivated as required.

 New Business Development (20%)

 - Lead prepositioning and planning with COs in portfolio, proactively engaging them to reach out to in-country donors and identify opportunities.
 Lead the go-no-go process from the SCUS side.
 Secure all needed approvals prior to submission.

 - Manage the process of developing and submitting high quality and compliant concept notes and proposals that are aligned with SC’s response strategy and donor priorities.
 Provide feedback as needed.
 Support country-specific proposal development as needed.

 - Work closely with country office, the DHR Finance and Compliance unit and technical teams to coordinate proposal timelines and roles and responsibilities.

 - Support the department to maintain knowledge management systems around resource development (ensuring documents are posted on AMS as applicable, maintaining proposal libraries, documenting lessons learned, etc.)

 Travel: International and Domestic travel up to 20%